dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

   rxn["System.Reactive.Net"]
 ```

 An unknown: what are the consequences of the fact that the package does still, at some level, effectively have a dependency on WPF and Windows Forms?
+It seems like there are only two possibilities: 1) nothing in the application is actually using any WPF or Windows Forms features, so the code in the runtime assemblies that has these dependencies will never come into play; 2) the application does use WPF or Windows Forms, so it will have a reference to `Microsoft.Desktop.App`, in which case this code will run without problems.
+It is possible that an application is using WPF or Windows Forms but did not state this explicitly in its own project file, and happened to be relying on the fact that Rx automatically supplies that framework reference.
+I'm of the view that applications doing this should really be stating their framework dependencies explicitly anyway, so I'm OK with putting these applications into a position where they now need to declare this explicitly.

 ### Other options less seriously considered